Seven Responsibilities of the Guardians of Estates with Minors in California

 - Filing regular accountings with the probate court regarding the assets of the estate

-Failing to abide by any of these responsibilities can result in harm to the assets of the estate and have legal ramifications for the guardian.
+Failing to abide by any of these responsibilities can harm the estate’s assets and have legal ramifications for the guardian.
 Collecting the assets of the estate is one of the more difficult jobs that a guardian must handle.
-Our article, San Diego Probate & Trust Administration Lawyer: Collect Assets, provides more information about this process.
 To learn more, or for assistance with handling your responsibilities as the guardian of an estate, contact an experienced probate attorney in San Diego today.
-Call the Grossman Law Firm at (888) 443-6590.
+Contact us today!